Ranapop/teaching-resources/CP/lab9/tutorials/car-shop-structs.md

 # Buyer

-Start by defining a structur for the buyer in `buyer.h`:
+Start by defining a structure for the buyer in `buyer.h`:
 ```c
 typedef struct _buyer {
     char * firstName;